Jessicashinjo/python-milestones/01-foundations/exercises/FND_CLASSES.md

         def getName(self):
             return self.name

+        # Add the remaining methods to fill the requirements above
     ```
-Complete writing the methods that create an instance of the Company class, then print a list that contains profiles for 3 company employees.